ceberda/cs50_final_project/README.md

 (if you have already exported the Plaid keys, you do not need to include them in this command).

 Jesse should now startup on http://localhost:5000!
 Head to the 'Getting Started' page to sign up for an account.

+## Using the Plaid Sandbox

+When using Jesse, you will need to link 'fake' bank accounts using the Plaid Sandbox.

+There are two logins you can use to do this and all logins work for all banks (choose any!).

+### Standard

+    User:     user_good
+    Password: pass_good

+This will give you a default sandbox with some transctions.
+It will login quickly, so it's a good one to start with.

+### Custom user
+    User:     user_custom
+    Password: {}

+This will give you more interesting data, where the account data (inclucing the balances) vary between accounts and more transaction data is returned.
+It will take much longer for the data to be returned, so you'll need to watch the spinner and wait for the dashbord to load